 The printable recipe card below has an easy popular ham, pepper and cheese filling.
 However, feel free to use whatever filling you enjoy.
 All meats must be cooked PRIOR to going into the finished omelette as a filling and all the filling ingredients go into the omelet once it it cooked.
 You will need two pans going on the stove for this.

+Learn how to make a beautiful fluffy omelette.
+This wonderful low carb breakfast can be recreated endlessly with your choice of fillings and condiments.
 FOR THE FILLING: FOR THE OMELET: Use whatever fillings and condiments you desire.
 Omelettes can be created into many styles and flavors with various meats, veggies and cheeses.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Yield: 1 omelette